public interface CacheManager extends Closeable

 CacheManager manager = provider.getCacheManager();

-manage are scoped and uniquely identified by a URI
+manage are scoped and uniquely identified by a URI, the meaning of

 void |